On Hofer Energy of J-holomorphic Curves for Asymptotically Cylindrical J: Appendix: Proof of Theorem and Theorem

 Therefore, from (\ref{eq:omega-1}), (\ref{eq:omega error}), (\ref{eq:sigma wedge lambda}), (\ref{eq:sigma wedge lambda error1}), and (\ref{eq:sigma wedge lambda error 2}), we get

 Thus,

 Now we define a function $\tau$ by $\tau(r)=\frac{R+r}{R-\mathfrak{r}}$ for $-\mathfrak{r}\leqq r\leqq-R.$ Since $\tau(-\mathfrak{r})=1$ and $\tau(-R)=0,$ by Stokes' Theorem we get

-where $C_{3}$ is a constant depends on $R$, and the last inequality follows from the fact that on any $J$-complex plane the symplectic form $\omega'$ is positive.
-For the same reason, we also have
+where $C_{3}$ is a constant depending on $R$, and the second inequality follows from the fact that on any $J$-complex planes the symplectic form $\omega'$ is positive.
+For the same reason, by modifying $C_{3}$ if necessary, we also have

 and